Using VLM Reasoning to Constrain Task and Motion Planning: Conclusion

-Overall, \method demonstrates that VLMs can provide valuable insights into problem structure that accelerate search performance.
-These results are promising for future applications that extract even richer structural information, operate in online settings, or require constraint insertion based on natural language instructions grounded to the physical world.
-One limitation of our approach is that VLM inference introduces unpredictable latencies.
-Our method is agnostic to the specific VLM model used; as models become faster and more efficient, we expect this variance to decrease.
-Evaluating our methodology with local or distilled models represents an interesting direction for future work.
-We also evaluated our approach exclusively in simulation environments.
-While we believe that the generality of large pre-trained VLMs will enable constraint extraction in real-world settings, empirical validation of this capability remains future work.
+Overall, \method demonstrates that VLMs can provide valuable insights into problem structure that accelerate task-and-motion-planning.
+These results are promising for future applications that may plan using richer abstraction, operate in dynamic online settings, or require constraint insertion based on natural language instructions grounded to the physical world.
+Although we have validated the effectiveness of VLM models across several providers, our reliance on a proprietary cloud-based service remains a source of variance.
+Evaluating our method with local or distilled models is an interesting direction for future work.
+Additionally, the generalization capacity of inferred constraints is currently limited to problems within the same PDDL domain.
+Future work could explore transferring or composing constraints learned from simpler domains to solve more complex ones.
+Lastly, we evaluated our approach exclusively in simulation.
+While we believe that the generality of large pre-trained VLMs will enable constraint synthesis in a wide range of settings, empirical validation of \method's ability to handle the geometric and perceptual complexity of the real world remains future work.